MT-GoCode/ad_progression_pipeline/README.md

 `prefect config set PREFECT_API_URL="http://127.0.0.1:4200/api"`

 then start a server at `prefect server start`, then proceed as normal.
 To return to cloud, use prefect cloud login

+### Sanity Checks/Debugging Info for self

+Look for `print("inspect embeddings")` in supervised encoder apply().
+I confirmed for top_x number of features, there were top_x + 2 features in the output, and row counts are maintained for train and test. the extra 2 features are NACCID & CDRSUM.

+If you get the not yet fit error, that's probably because you're not selecting enough features.

+I fixed the supervised encoder's train_df and test_df input resulting in train_df working but not test_df by removing column_transform.run().
+Might be a problem if this means column_transform.run is nondeterministic.